rtwalton/OpticalPooledScreens/README.md

 ## Running

 The `example_analysis/` directory contains the majorit of the required code to run the analysis.
 Within each subfolder, there are Jupyter notebooks that accompany the pre-processing, sbs, and ph steps of the analysis.

-The triangle hash and merging steps will be added soon, along with corresponding Jupyter notebooks.